UPDATE on GOAL:

 We quickly learned from St. Vincent's Hospital in Santa Fe, NM of the huge crisis facing Native American communities in New Mexico and the entire Southwest.
 This was confirmed by recent news reports about how hard hit the Navajo reservation has been by Covid-19.
 In fact, on a per-capita basis, the Navajo Nation's infection and death rates are 10 times higher than those in neighboring states.

 Working with the Fab Foundation, which oversees the Fab Lab Network founded at MIT's Center for Bits and Atoms, we have been able to secure 2,000 face shields made through a high- speed production process.
 A thousand of these shields are being shipped to Santa Fe's St. Vincent's Hospital which serves the Pueblos of Northern New Mexico and one thousand are going to the Native hospital at Tuba City, AZ.
+We were also able through volunteer efforts and donations to build another 28,000 face shields, most of which went to the Navajo Nation, pueblos or hospitals in Santa Fe serving Native Americans.

 In addition we have 3D printed hundreds of surgical mask "ear comfort" extenders for New Mexico hospitals that allow staff who are working extra-long hours to wear their masks with less discomfort.